awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.rst

 Delete a Secret from |ASM|
 ==========================

-To remove a specified secret from |ASM|, use the :ASM-api:`DeleteSecret <API_DeleteSecret>` operation.
+To remove a specified secret from |ASM|, use the :aws-php-class:`DeleteSecret <api-secretsmanager-2017-10-17.html#deletesecret>` operation.
-To prevent deleting a secret accidentally, a DeletionDate stamp is added to the secret that specifies a window of recovery time in which you can reverse the deletion.
+To prevent deleting a secret accidentally, a DeletionDate stamp is automatically added to the secret that specifies a window of recovery time in which you can reverse the deletion.
 If the time isn't specified for the recovery window, the default amount of time is 30 days.